jochenwierum/rpg-soundscape/distribution/src/main/markdown/HOWTO.md

 ## Resusing Tracks and Samples

-Some sounds are so important that they are used in different places.
-There are two ways to share them:
+Some parts of soundscapes are so important that they are used in different places.
+There are two three to share them:

 ### Including other files